 The fire-view wood stove's heat suffused chamber with magical radiance, enveloping us, golden glow of flames and coals through stove's glass door fairly transfiguring nude forms no matter what shape into burnished living gods and goddesses.

-Over time isolated idle grumblings had grown over restrictive cover-up policy putting a damper on things.
-For traditionally the sauna was where one got free of restrictive cloth, sweats out toxins, relaxed, wound down.
+Over time, isolated idle grumblings had grown over restrictive cover-up policy putting a decided damper on things.
+For traditionally the sauna was where one got free of restrictive cloth, sweated out toxins, relaxed, wound down.
 Yet there we were, ordered to keep wrapped in sweat-soaked, bacteria-infested sheets, towels and swimsuits in a room hot enough to slow-cook dinner -- and expected to enjoy it?

-As said, rebels among us were made to feel like textile-challenged outlaws for ignoring the posted admonition, no matter how mindful and low-key one was.
-Whenever the heavy green door opened, many scrambled to wrap in flurry of slapped wet towels and sheets lest it be bathhouse attendant, who might then report us to the manager.
+As said, rebels among us were made to feel like textile-challenged outlaws for ignoring the posted admonition no matter how mindful and low-key one tried to be.
+Whenever the heavy green door opened oftentimes many scrambled to wrap up in flurry of slapped wet towels and sheets lest it be bathhouse attendant, who might report us to the manager and risk censure and embarrassment, maybe even expulsion.
 The times it was only a fellow rebel entering someone invariably said, "Oh, it's only you" in mock disgust, and shameless outlaws uncovered again amid chuckles.

 Bespectacled attendant Linda, charged with keeping an eye on such troublesome scofflaws, periodically burst in to stoke stove knowing she'd likely catch some daring to break the house rule.
-Though her heart wasn't into reporting every policy violation, she was determined to keep the chamber a fiery 190 degrees F. Knowing her disapproval for the way we flouted hidebound tenets of Christian decency, I sometimes imagined she had some fantasy she was stoking the fires of Hell for shameless sinners.
+Though her heart wasn't really into reporting every policy violation, she was determined to keep the chamber a fiery 190 degrees F. Knowing her disapproval for the way we flouted the hidebound tenets of Christian decency, I sometimes imagined she had a fantasy she was stoking the fires of Hell for all us shameless sinners.